Pleiades-Spiri/spiri_go/README.md

 ### Running in the simulator:

 To run the simulator, clone a copy of the ardupilot project from [Ardupilot][].
 Follow the directions at [Ardupilot SITL][] to set up the simulator.
+There is also a script, `initalization/apm_sim` that will do this set-up automatically.
 To test Spiri ROS package, start the simulator with:

 ```
 sim_vehicle.sh --map --console --aircraft test